-- Property you dispose of in a nonrecognition transaction or an abusive transaction. - Property you dispose of in a qualifying disposition or in a disposition of all the property in the GAA, if you choose to terminate GAA treatment. - Property you dispose of in a like-kind exchange or an involuntary conversion. - Property you change to personal use. - Property for which you must recapture any allowable credit or deduction, such as the investment credit, the credit for qualified electric vehicles, the section 179 deduction, or the deduction for clean-fuel vehicles and clean-fuel vehicle refueling property placed in service before January 1, 2006.
+- Property held by a partnership that terminates under section 708(b)(1)(B). - Property you dispose of in a nonrecognition transaction or an abusive transaction. - Property you dispose of in a qualifying disposition or in a disposition of all the property in the GAA, if you choose to terminate GAA treatment. - Property you dispose of in a like-kind exchange or an involuntary conversion. - Property you change to personal use. - Property for which you must recapture any allowable credit or deduction, such as the investment credit, the credit for qualified electric vehicles, the section 179 deduction, or the deduction for clean-fuel vehicles and clean-fuel vehicle refueling property placed in service before January 1, 2006.